MacHonzee/aoc2022_js/README.md

 3) I rewrote Utils for String and Array to a bit of prototype pollution.
 Ugly, but it is nicer.
 Anyway, day 3 was not hard, but first time I had to use debugger (split into groups of three was the easy, but ugly part lol).
 4) Easy one aswell, just about boolean logic and ranges overlapping.
 5) A bit of array handling.
 Parsing the input actually took much more time and lines of code than just moving the items in the arrays.
+6) First part - ugly but cheap.
+Second part - simple, nice, but not that performant.